-2,000,000 Shares of Common Stock
+1,200,000 Shares of Common Stock

-This is an initial public offering of 2,000,000 shares of Treasure Global Inc common stock, par value, \$0.00001 per share.
+This is an initial public offering of 1,200,000 shares of Treasure Global Inc common stock, par value, \$0.00001 per share.

 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$4.00 per share.
-We have been approved to have our common stock listed on the Nasdaq Capital Market under the symbol "TGL.".
+The assumed initial public offering price is \$5.00 per share, the midpoint of the estimated range between \$4.00 and \$6.00 per share.
+We have applied to have our common stock listed on the Nasdaq Capital Market under the symbol "TGL," which listing is a condition to this offering.
+There can be no assurance that we will be successful in listing our common stock on the Nasdaq Capital Market.
 After the completion of this initial public offering, we will not be a "Controlled Company" as defined by The Nasdaq Stock Market LLC.

 We intend to use the proceeds from this offering for general corporate purposes, including working capital.
 See Use of Proceeds."
 Investing in our common stock involves a high degree of risk.
 See "Risk Factors" beginning on page 19 of this prospectus for a discussion of information that should be considered in connection with an investment in our common stock.